zbishop2002/CarefreeDockManager/README.md

 # Carefree Container Management
 ### Automatic Docker Container Backups/Updates - With Easy Discord Message Status Updates

 carefree-container-management is more or less a quickstart guide for a collection of FOSS tools which are made whole as a safe, and low maintenance auto backup/update solution for docker containers by an original script.
-These tools being, [Watchtower](https://github.com/containrrr/watchtower), for auto updating containers, [docker-backup](https://github.com/muesli/docker-backup) which backs up containers with their bind volumes, and [Shoutrrr](https://github.com/containrrr/shoutrrr), which very easily enables discord messaging from the server for information on updates and backups.
-Watchtower has Shoutrrr support built into the docker image.
-If notifications about backups via container-backup.sh are desired, Shoutrrr must be installed on the host.
+These tools being, [Watchtower](https://github.com/containrrr/watchtower), for automatic updates, [docker-backup](https://github.com/muesli/docker-backup) a golang container backup script, and [Shoutrrr](https://github.com/containrrr/shoutrrr), which very easily enables discord messaging from the server for information on updates and backups.
+Watchtower has Shoutrrr support built into the docker image, but can be installed easily on the host for docker-backup.
+Automatic backups and their discord status updates are acheived by putting container-backup.sh in your crontab.

 ### Shoutrrr Discord Notification Setup
 ![ ](discord-status-update-demo.gif)